jasmarc/pushdown/README.markdown

                          true
     bbaabb               true

-We can count the number of leaf nodes in the derivation tree (crashes plus accept, if any):
+We can count the number of leaf nodes in the computation tree (crashes plus accept, if any):

     a                    3
     ab                   5